William758/ZetArtifacts/README.md

 ## Changelog:

+v1.6.2 - Added Artifact of the Bazaar support for BazaarIsMyHaven.

+v1.6.1 - NullCheck Director Manipulator.

 v1.6.0 - Updated for latest game version.
+Revival after VoidFields completion.

 v1.5.2 - Added config to disable mouse scrapping with Artifact of Tossing.